-Pro Project Information

-Na Name

-De Description of Proposed Project

-Pro pposed Use(s)

-sidential Non-Residential Mixed-Use

-Single Family Residential ☐ Commercial/Office ☐ Describe uses:

-Multiple Family Residential ☐ Industrial

-☐ Institutional/Public/Quasi-Public

-Pur pose.
-The purpose of the EIS is to:

-A. Provide relevant information to the City Planning Commission and the City Council on the environmental impact of applications for rezoning, platting, site condominium, and site plan approval and other actions that will have a significant effect on the environment B. Inject into the developer's planning process consideration of the characteristics of the land and the interests of the community at large, as well as the developer's own interests and those of potential customers C. Facilitate participation of the citizenry in the review of community developments D. Provide guidelines for standards as required by Section 138-2.204 of the zoning ordinance Content.
-The Environmental Analysis Report (Part I and II), the Impact Factors (Part III), and the Summary (Part IV), which together for the EIS, should meet all of the following requirements:

-A. The EIS is intended to relate to the follow ving:

-4. Aesthetic and psychological conside5.
-Efforts made to prevent the loss of6.
-Overall economic effect on the City tial, commercial, and industrial needs

-B. The EIS must reflect upon the short-term n effect as well as the long-term effect up on the human environment:

-All pertinent statements must reflect to 2.
-All pertinent statements must suggest both effects t an anticipated timetable of such effects

-C. On developments of 5 acres or more, a t patterns, wooded areas, flood plains, an es 12% and more, depressions, major drainage

-OFF OFFICE USE ONLY

-Da te Filed File # Date Completed
+Pro Project Information Name De Description of Proposed Project Pro pposed Use(s) Re sidential Non-Residential Mixed-Use Single Family Residential Commercial/Office Describe uses: Multiple Family Residential Industrial Institutional/Public/Quasi-Public Pur pose.
+The purpose of the EIS is to: A. Provide relevant information to the City Planning Commission and the City Council on the environmental impact of applications for rezoning, platting, site condominium, and site plan approval and other actions that will have a significant effect on the environment B. Inject into the developer's planning proc consideration of the characteristics of the e la nd and the interests of the community at C. large, as well as the developer's own into Facilitate participation of the citizenry in D. by Section 138-2.204 of the zoning ordi nan ice Content.
+The Environmental Analysis Report (Part I and II), the Impact Factors (Part III), and the Summary (Part IV), which together form the EIS, should meet all of the following requirements: A. The EIS is intended to relate to the follow ving : Ecological effects, both positive and Paralletian results l ne gative Population results How the project affects the resident ial, commercial, and industrial needs 4.
+Aesthetic and psychological considers5.
+Efforts made to prevent the loss of second considers ons cial features of natural, scenic or historic inte prost 6.
+Overall economic effect on the City 7.
+Compatibility with neighborhood, Ci ty a nd regional development, and the Master Laı nd Use Plan B. The EIS must reflect upon the short-term eff ect as well as the long-term effect upon t he h numan environment: All pertinent statements must reflect both effects All pertinent statements must suggest an anticipated timetable of such effects C. On developments of 5 acres or more, a topographic presentation indicating slopes 12% and more, depressions, major drainage patterns, wooded areas, flood plains, and wetlands is required OFFICE USE ONLY Da te Filed File e # Da ate Completed